theGreski/AzimuthJS/README.md

 ### `distancePrecision`

-A number indicating number of rounding decimal places (precision) for distance measeure.
+A number indicating number of rounding decimal places (precision) for distance measure.

 - **Default**: `0`

 ### `bearingPrecision`

-A number indicating number of rounding decimal places (precision) for bearing measeure.
+A number indicating number of rounding decimal places (precision) for bearing measure.

 - **Default**: `0`

 ### `directionPrecision`

-A number indicating precision for compas direction measeure.
+A number indicating precision for compass direction measure.

 Accepts only: